newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-firm-accounting.md

 * At least 150 credit hours (24 semester credits in accounting courses and 24 semester credits in business courses)
 * 1 year of full-time public accounting experience under the supervision of an active CPA
-* Passing scores on the Uniform CPA Exam
+* A passing score on the Uniform CPA Exam

 > **Once completed, you will have:**
 >
-> * A certified public accountant license number
+> * A CPA license number